Browse the glossary using this index

 Transportation: Driver/SSP vendors can provide transportation but a statement from their insurance company is required indicating the vendor has the minimum liability coverage as required by the contract and acknowledgement that the vehicle is used for business/for hire.

-Other: The request for DSSPVL services must be related to DeafBlind consumers’ DHHS services, DHHS DeafBlind employees’ work duties or DeafBlind Medicaid beneficiaries’ or companions’ Medicaid-billable services.
-SSPs are paid $24/hour for standard service (M-F 7am – 5pm) and $36/hour for enhanced services (after hours and weekends).
+Other: This program is limited to DeafBlind consumers accessing DHHS services, DHHS DeafBlind employees’ work duties or DeafBlind Medicaid beneficiaries’ or companions’ Medicaid-billable services.